amandashu/Workout_Recommender/README.md

 ### Website URL
 The website is now live on: https://workout-recommender.herokuapp.com/

+### Video Demonstration
+For a demonstration of the project, visit: https://www.youtube.com/watch?v=QJFg0HguGuI

 ### Data
 The data is scraped from https://www.fitnessblender.com/.
 We are using the data for academic purposes only.